The Cure: 1973–1979: Formation and early years

 The Cure released their debut album Three Imaginary Boys in May 1979.
 Because of the band's inexperience in the studio, Parry and engineer Mike Hedges took control of the recording.
 The band, particularly Smith, were unhappy with the album; in a 1987 interview, he admitted: "a lot of it was very superficial – I didn't even like it at the time.
 There were criticisms made that it was very lightweight, and I thought they were justified.
 Even when we'd made it, I wanted to do something that I thought had more substance to it."
 The band's second single, "Boys Don't Cry", was released in June.
-The Cure then embarked as the support band for Siouxsie and the Banshees' Join Hands promotional tour of England, Northern Ireland, Scotland and Wales between August and October.
+The Cure then embarked as the support band for Siouxsie and the Banshees' Join Hands promotional tour of England, Northern Ireland, Scotland, and Wales between August and October.
 The tour saw Smith pull double-duty each night by performing with the Cure and as the guitarist with the Banshees when John McKay quit the group in Aberdeen.
 That musical experience had a strong impact on him: "On stage that first night with the Banshees, I was blown away by how powerful I felt playing that kind of music.
 It was so different to what we were doing with the Cure.
 Before that, I'd wanted us to be like the Buzzcocks or Elvis Costello; the punk Beatles.
 Being a Banshee really changed my attitude to what I was doing."

-The Cure's third single, "Jumping Someone Else's Train", was released in early October 1979.
+The Cure's third single, "Jumping Someone Else's Train", was released in October 1979.
 Soon afterwards, Dempsey was dropped from the band because of his cold reception to material Smith had written for the upcoming album.
 Dempsey joined the Associates, while Simon Gallup (bass) and Matthieu Hartley (keyboards) from the Magspies joined the Cure.
-The Associates toured as support band for the Cure and the Passions on the Future Pastimes Tour of England between November and December—all three bands were on the Fiction Records roster—with the new Cure line-up already performing a number of new songs for the projected second album.
-Meanwhile, a spin-off band comprising Smith, Tolhurst, Dempsey, Gallup, Hartley, and Thompson, with backing vocals from assorted family and friends and lead vocals provided by their local postman Frankie Bell, released a 7-inch single in December under the name of Cult Hero.
+The Associates toured as support band for the Cure and the Passions on the Future Pastimes Tour of England between November and December – all three bands were on the Fiction Records roster – with the new Cure line-up already performing a number of new songs for the projected second album.
+Meanwhile, a spin-off band comprising Smith, Tolhurst, Dempsey, Gallup, Hartley, and Thompson, with backing vocals from assorted family and friends and lead vocals provided by their local postman Frankie Bell, released a 7-inch single in December under the name Cult Hero.